 Nuffield Department of Obstetrics & Gynaecology.
 Copyright Gillman & Soame 2015

 Our clinical and laboratory-based research programmes are based in the Women’s Centre, the Weatherall Institute of Molecular Medicine and the Institute of Reproductive Sciences, and there are extensive collaborations with a number of University Science Departments and other research groups in the UK and abroad.
 The department's main offices are on level 3 of the Women’s Centre (John Radcliffe Hospital, Oxford) which is responsible for the care of over 7,000 pregnant women and over 7,500 new gynaecology patients per year.
 The hospital is a tertiary referral centre for obstetric medicine, pre-natal diagnosis, endometriosis, reproductive medicine, IVF, urogynaecology and gynaecological oncology.

-In addition to undertaking worldwide acclaimed research, we also teach students and provide clinical care for Oxford University Hospitals NHS Trust.
+In addition to undertaking worldwide acclaimed research, we also teach students and provide clinical care for patients at the Oxford University Hospitals NHS Foundation Trust.
 In 2008 we established the MSc Course in Clinical Embryology, a world-class course that has won numerous University awards for teaching innovation and excellence.
 We supervise research students (MSc by research and D.Phil) and teach clinical undergraduate students as part of their medical degree.

 This huge and varied breadth of work makes us one of the largest academic and clinical Obstetrics & Gynaecology departments in the UK.
 Our high performing team includes researchers, researchers support staff, graduate students and Administration.

 The department's average annual expenditure is approximately £8 million, of which over 75% is funded from outside sources.
 Our department sits within the Medical Sciences Division, which is an internationally recognised centre of excellence for biomedical and clinical research and teaching, and the largest of the four academic divisions within the University of Oxford.